icopy-site/awesome/docs/awesome/awesome-home-assistant.md

 - [Klaas Schoute](https://github.com/klaasnicolaas/Student-homeassistant-config) - Hass.io based, Intel NUC, Ubuntu Server, Docker and regularly updated.
 - [Andrea Iannucci](https://github.com/SeLLeRoNe/HA-Config) - Also known as SeLLeRoNe.
 Regularly updated.

-## Add-ons
+## Apps

-_Add-ons are additional applications and services, that can be run alongside Home Assistant.
-The Home Assistant OS and Supervised installations types, provide the Supervisor, which is capable of running and manage these add-ons._
+_Apps (formerly known as Add-ons) are additional applications and services that can be run alongside Home Assistant.
+The Home Assistant OS and Supervised installation types provide the Supervisor, which is capable of running and managing these apps._

-### Official Add-ons
+### Official Apps

 _Created and maintained by the Home Assistant team._